 - Release Notes 190, where I talk about our products, and 191, where I talk about client work.

-- Up Up Down Down, the game development podcast I co-hosted, currently on hiatus.
+- Up Up Down Down, the game development podcast I co-hosted.

 - Cinema Gadfly 7 and 8, where Arik Devens and I discuss Terry Gilliam’s Brazil and Steven Spielberg’s Catch Me If You Can.